-Divorce and Co-Parenting – The Importance of A Co-Parenting Plan
+The Importance of a Co-Parenting Plan

 Co-Parenting Tips for Divorced Parents

-- Do not force your child to take sides
+- Force your child to take sides

-Creating a Co-Parenting Plan
+Tips for Creating a Co-Parenting Plan After Divorce

 - Set aside your differences